odenas/indexed_ms/README.md

 index.txt_q1.txt.ms
 ```

 The (optional) flags `-load_cst 1` and `-load_maxrep 1` tell the program that we want to load the suffix tree and maxrep files from disk instead of building them on the fly.
 The matching statistics file name is of the form `<index file name>_<query file name>.ms`.
 The file is a binary bitvector.
-To unpack the integer MS values we can run:
+To unpack the integer MS values you can run:

 ```
 $ bin/print_int_ms.x -ms_path index.txt_q1.txt.ms
 3 4 3 2 3 2 3 3 4 3 2 1
 malloc_count ### exiting, total: 1,069,512, peak: 1,069,440, current: 1,024
 ```
-To get the binary representation of, say the first three MS values, we can run:
+To get the binary representation of, say the first three MS values, you can run:
 ```
 $ bin/print_ms.x -ms_path index.txt_q1.txt.ms -start 0 -len 3
 000